nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+**MSS**

+1. User requests to rename tag from <t1> to <t2>
+2. AddressBook renames the tag from <t1> to <t2>
+Use case ends.

+**Extensions**

+1a.
+The old tag <t1> does not exist.

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+1b.
+The new tag <t2> is already taken.

+> 1b1.
+AddressBook shows an confirmation message where the user must reply either a 'yes' or 'no'. <br>
+>   1b1a.
+If user reply a 'yes', use case resumes at step 2.
+>   1b1b.
+If user reply a 'no', use case ends.

 ## Appendix C : Non Functional Requirements